-This risk free bet strategy guide shows how to profit from a risk free bet.
+In this risk free bet strategy guide, discover how to profit from a risk free bet.

 You need to back and lay a high odds selection (odds of at least 4/1).
-Then, if the risk free bet wins you can make guaranteed profit.
-Alternatively, if your first bet loses – there’s a free bet or bonus to come (minus a small qualifying loss).
+Then, if the risk free bet wins you’ll make guaranteed profit.
+Or, if your first bet loses – there’s a free bet or bonus to come (minus a small qualifying loss).

-Arsenal versus Standard Liege in a UEFA Europa league match.
-The draw (denoted by “X”) is available at odds of 4/1 (5.00).
+Arsenal versus Standard Liege in a UEFA Europa League match.
+The draw (denoted by “X”) is available at odds of 4/1 (5.0).

 Using your free bet refund

-The above example assumes that the bookmaker refunds your losing first bet as a Stake Not Returned (SNR) free bet.
+The above example assumes the refund is a Stake Not Returned (SNR) free bet.

-However, some bookies offer a refund if your first bet loses as a Stake returned (SR) bonus with one times wagering.
-In this scenario, lay slightly more than normal on your first risk free bet, as a Stake Returned bonus is like a near-cash refund.
+But, some bookies offer a refund if your first bet loses as a Stake returned (SR) bonus with one times wagering.
+Lay slightly more than normal on your first risk free bet, as a Stake Returned bonus is like a near-cash refund.

-If your initial bet loses, find a close odds match to complete the 1 x wagering on the refund.
+If your initial bet loses, find a close odds match to complete the one times wagering on the refund.

-Any questions about this risk free bet strategy?, or matched betting in general, check the About page for MBZ contact details.
+Any questions about the risk free bet strategy?
+Check the About page for our contact details.